APJansen/TDUr/README.md

 If this means nothing to you, what follows is a basic explanation of all the techniques used.
 For more detail I recommend the book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html), by Sutton and Barto, and these [video lectures](https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ) by David Silver.
+If it does mean something to you, at the end I comment on some implementation details and the hyperparameters used, and you are of course welcome to look at the code itself.

 <a name="rl"/>